sdgluck/msgr/README.md

 Makes communication between a client and service worker super easy...

-- Send messages from `client -> worker` and vice-versa
+- Send messages from client to worker and vice-versa
 - Accommodates complex communications with a simple API
 - Easily respond to any message
 - Receive one-off responses to messages